Things I’ll mention here apply to any profession at any time. It will help you to grow no matter if you’re an experienced manager or still a student.

 It will help you to sleep better, be prepared for any situation…

 Being a CEO is not an easy thing, especially if you are at the beginning of your path or do not have much previous experience in that kind of role.
 I’m talking about initiatives where a bunch of good friends gathered together in a basement or at a hackathon to create a web app that now has pretty many users and they are about to monetize it and grow.

 As I'm one of those kids here is the list of 3 things each Startup CEO has to do. …

 Many of us want to learn new skills.
-No matter if it’s a new way of drawing, new cooking recipe or new programming language.
-We learn during whole life but still, we keep having problems with some part of our learning process.
+No matter if it’s a new way of drawing, a new cooking recipe, or a new programming language.
+We learn during our whole life but still, we keep having problems with some part of our learning process.
 In this short article below I want to give you just a few ideas that I use personally in my life as a Software Engineer.
 I’m sure all of them are common for all disciplines, so let’s check them!

 Every Software Developer is focused on self-development.
 Without following the newest tech trends you’ll end up in boring code with low paying company.
 For sure that’s not what we want to do!
 Why treat yourself badly?